MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

    > [!NOTE]
    > Both having SIP enabled and all configuration done via MDM is not mandatory, but required for a fully secured machine, as otherwise a local admin still can make tampering changes that macOS manages.
 For example, enabling **TCC** (Transparency, Consent & Control) through a Mobile Device Management solution such as [Intune](mac-install-with-intune.md), will eliminate the risk of a Global Administrator revoking **Full Disk Access** Authorization by a local admin.

-## Configure Tamper Protection on macOS devices
+## Configure tamper protection on macOS devices

 Microsoft Defender evaluates these settings in the following order.
 If a higher priority setting is configured, the rest are ignored:

 1. Managed configuration profile (tamperProtection/enforcementLevel setting):

     - [JAMF](#jamf)
     - [Intune](#intune)

 2. [Manual configuration](#manual-configuration) (with `mdatp config tamper-protection enforcement-level --value { disabled|audit|block }`)

-3. If Tamper Protection flag in Security Portal is set, the "block" mode is used (in Preview, not available to all customers)
+3. If tamper protection is enabled in the Microsoft Defender portal, "block" mode is used (in preview; not available to all customers).

-4. If machine is licensed, then "audit" mode is used by default
+4. If machine is licensed, then "audit" mode is used by default.

-5. If machine isn't licensed, then Tamper Protection is in the "block" mode
+5. If machine isn't licensed, then tamper protection is in the "block" mode

 ### Before you begin